javajosh/simpatico/stree.md

 have to be dynamic.

 Well, it\'s a kind of tree that is built up in a particular way.
-It\'s a constrained kind of n-arry tree, which is optimized for long runs.
+It\'s a constrained kind of n-ary tree, which is optimized for long runs.
 We imagine the tree composed of rows, and each row has a parent, rather than each node.
 Moreover, we introduce a special coordinate system that supports rows and nodes as parents, and provide a (stateful) pointer to